raycast/extensions/extensions/pm2/README.md

 - Manage PM2 processes (start, stop, restart, reload, delete)
 - Run any Raycast Node.js application in PM2 through [Cross-Extension][raycast-cross-extension-link]

-## Requirements

-- Get Node.js and npm installed on your machine
-- Get PM2 installed on your machine

-## Principles

-Due to runtime reasons, the [pm2](https://npmjs.com/pm2) package won't work in Raycast extension.
-We used a PM2 wrapper application under the assets folder to bypass this problem.
-The extension will run `npm install` under the `pm2-wrapper` folder during the first run.

 ## API

 This extensions follows [Raycast Cross-Extension Conventions][raycast-cross-extension-link].
 You can send Node.js application to PM2 through `crossLaunchCommand`.